 Every employee who has ever filled out expense reports has been there.
-As the end of the month rolls around, it’s time to submit receipts for reimbursement.
+As the end of the month rolls around, it’s time to submit receipts for expense reimbursement.
 You dig through the crumpled scraps in your desk drawer, scroll through the camera on your smartphone and try to think back to every client lunch, late night Uber and plane ticket you bought over the past few weeks.
 You put it all together and send it off to finance, and guess what?
 They go through all the same documents.
 Even if everything goes according to plan—a rarity—it might be another few weeks before you are reimbursed for out of pocket expenses.

 Christina Cooksey, Head of Creative Production at the Brooklyn-based marketing agency Red Antler, knows the drill all too well.
 “Given our volume of purchases, expense management was an incredibly cumbersome process,” she says “Because client work and timelines dominate, expenses were often put off.”